 Terms of Business

-- All barristers and staff will adhere at all times to Chambers’ equality policy when dealing with clients, both lay and professional, colleagues, suppliers and others
+- All barristers and staff will adhere at all times to Chambers’ equality policy when dealing with clients, both lay and professional, colleagues, suppliers and others.

 - All work carried out for clients will be on the basis of the written instructions received.

 - Barristers are willing to consider a variety of contractual arrangements.
 The ‘Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012’ will apply to all instructions received after the 30th of January 2013, for new work and cases in which barristers have previously appeared, unless alternative terms of work are specifically agreed in writing (you can read more about these terms on the Bar Council’s website http://www.barcouncilethics.co.uk/wp-content/uploads/2017/10/22.05.18-approved-contractual-terms-for-GDPR-pdf2.pdf).
 We also accept work on the basis of the ComBar agreement and several other standard contractual terms that are common for barristers.

-- Chambers expects all professional clients to advise them immediately of any change of circumstances or amendment to the instructions already given.
+6. Chambers expects all professional clients to advise them immediately of any change of circumstances or amendment to the instructions already given.